2207akash/algorithms/README.md

 # algorithms
-A list of implementation of algorithms
+A list of implementation of algorithms in C++

 ## Searching